 The Environmental Assessment document above is not the first one completed for this project.
 A document was completed in November 2009; however, a petition was filed by an organization against the project location due to the concentration of mussels, some of which could be endangered, found in the Ohio River.
 To satisfy the petitioner and limit the disturbance and mitigation of mussels, the project was moved 500 feet downstream.
 This necessitated the completion of a new EA document, the one approved in April 2012.

-Planning and Public Outreach to Date
+Planning and Public Outreach

 - Recommendation for project (2005)